 A Berklee College of Music graduate, Nobu began in 1989 by promoting international music within his home country of Japan.
 1994 found Nobu in New York City producing and promoting music for Japanese labels, soon after leading business development for Bandai Entertainment and Pioneer Entertainment in CA. After a 10-year relationship with Kaz, Nobu joined H.E.G. in 2006, overseeing day-to-day US operations and developing and furthering HoriPro music publishing business.

-Butch Baker has lead HoriPro's Nashville office for over 5 years, claiming an impressive track record of success.
-A now 32-year resident of Nashville, Butch Baker began his career in music as a recording artist, inking 4 major record deals.
+Butch Baker has lead HoriPro's Nashville office for over a decade, claiming an impressive track record of success.
+A Nashville resident since 1979, Butch Baker began his career in music as a recording artist, inking 4 major record deals.
 His transition to the business side of music came by working as an independent A&R rep for Giant and Sony Records.
 Ambitiously continuing his love for music and its business, Butch expanded in to music production and song plugging.
 Finding a true passion for music publishing, Butch was soon running Nashville's Encore Publishing.
-With this vast and varied amount of experience under his belt, Butch joined HoriPro in 2005.
+With this vast and varied amount of experience under his belt, Butch joined the HoriPro team in 2005.

 Dave began his career on the front lines of music, performing all of over the world with some of country music’s biggest acts.
 Dave Hall brings these years of music experience to the HoriPro family, working in conjunction with HoriPro's Royalty Department and Creative Team to guide policy as well as day-to-day functions.